-The Washington State Department of Fish and Wildlife (WDFW) developed guidelines for permanent road crossing culverts to facilitate upstream fish migration titled 'Design of Road Culvert for Fish Passage'.
+WDFW developed guidelines for permanent road crossing culverts to facilitate upstream fish migration titled "Design of Road Culvert for Fish Passage."
 The guideline provides direction for projects involving new culvert construction as well as retrofitting or replacing existing culverts.

-The purpose of this chapter is to summarize the WDFW design approaches, note the type of structures recommended and reference grade control.
-For guidance, designers should consult the WDFW guideline at the following web page:

-( http://www.wdfw.wa.gov/hab/engineer/cm/).
-Questions should be directed to the Region Hydraulics Engineers.
+The purpose of this chapter is to summarize the WDFW design approaches, note the type of structures recommended, and reference grade control.
+For guidance, designers should consult the WDFW "Design of Road Culverts for Fish Passage" guideline at the following web page: "www.wdfw. wa.gov/hab/engineer/cm/.
+Questions should be directed to the Region Hydraulics Engineer.

-7-2 Designing For Fish Passage
+7-2 Designing for Fish Passage